Asia shares mixed as Wall Street rally takes breather

-Share prices were mixed in early trading Tuesday in Asia, after the rally on Wall Street took a breather overnight.
+Share prices were mostly higher Tuesday in Asia after the Wall Street rally took a breather overnight.
 Investors are awaiting trade data from China this week and keeping an eye on geopolitical risks centered on North Korea.

 WALL STREET: Losses for health care companies and banks left U.S. stocks lower Monday and industrial conglomerate General Electric skidded after announcing more changes in its leadership.
 Stocks have rallied recently on hopes that tax cuts proposed by the Trump administration and congressional Republicans will boost corporate profits.
 But President Donald Trump sparred over the weekend with Senator Bob Corker, a retiring Republican who has a reputation as a budget hawk.
 Republicans have a narrow majority and losing just a few votes could derail a bill.
 The Standard & Poor's 500 index dipped 0.2 percent to 2,544.73.
 The Dow Jones industrial average shed less than 0.1 percent to 22,761.07 and the Nasdaq composite fell 0.2 percent to 6,579.73, which ended a nine-day winning streak.